 Where EM instruments transmit a traceable signal onto a conductor, GPR uses a much higher pulsed frequency transmitted directly into the ground.
 The pulsed energy is reflected back to the instrument where the time difference between returned pulses denotes the presence of a utility or other hard structure below the surface.

-Wire based utilities such as electrical or telecommunications networks are typically located using electromagnetic technology, while GPR is used most often to find non-conductive or poorly conductive facilities such as cast iron or plastic water lines.
+Wire-based utilities such as electrical or telecommunications networks are typically located using electromagnetic technology, while GPR is used most often to find non-conductive or poorly conductive facilities such as cast iron or plastic water lines.
 Both technologies have their strengths and shortcomings, which is why most independent utility locators carry both types of equipment.

 Ground penetrating radar can usually fill any holes left in an EM utility survey, but soil conditions have an enormous effect on how well both types of instruments perform.
 Moist clay is an ideal operating environment for most electromagnetic locating, while dry sandy soils are among the worst.
-Fortunately, the exact opposite is true of GPR; it loves dry sandy soils, but quickly encounters visibility issues in wet, heavy clay, or very rocky soils.
+Fortunately, the exact opposite is true of GPR; it loves dry sandy soils but quickly encounters visibility issues in wet, heavy clay, or very rocky soils.

 Neither technology alone will ever be 100% effective in all situations, but the combination of the two offers all interested parties the greatest chance for success.
-Click here if you’d like to request a quote.